-The practical Nursing Training program is an 11 month, Monday to Friday (1401 hours) program.
+The practical Nursing Training program is an 11 month, full time (1401 hours) program.
 The hours each day vary depending on progress through the program.
+General education, non nursing classes are offered in a distance learning format where students learn content independently with access to an instructor for assistance as needed.
+Internet connection is required along with a camera and computer.
+Credits are awarded per semester.